github/release-radar/faq.md

 ## What types of open source projects are considered?

-We look at everything from the top open source projects, right through to weekend hobbies.
+We look at everything, from the top open source projects, right through to weekend hobbies.
 If you've created something cool that could benefit others, submit it.
 It doesn't have to be a huge project with hundred of contributors.

 ## Can I submit multiple times?